 Our solar system consists of eight planets which all orbit around our home star, the Sun.

-The solar system was formed a crazy 4.6 billion years ago.
-For most of history it was thought that everything moved around the Sun, however around the 17th century the idea that the earth is just one planet in the solar system started gaining popularity.
+For most of history it was thought that everything in space moved around the Sun, however around the 17th century the idea, that the earth is just one of the planets in the system, started gaining popularity.

 These eight planets are:

 The closest planet to the Sun is only about as wide as the Atlantic Ocean!
 18 Mercuries would fit into the Earth.
 The planet does not have an atmosphere, just like it is on all the other planets.
-There is no water present on this dangerous planet either where temperatures vary between -180°C and 430°C/-290°F and 842°F.
+There is no water present on this dangerous planet either!
+There temperatures vary between -180°C and 430°C/-290°F and 842°F.

-The BepiColombo mission is scheduled to venture to Mercury in 2018 and reach the planet in 2024 to solve mysteries about Mercury but also to hopefully reveal questions like how planetary systems form.
+The BepiColombo mission was launched in October 2018 and now travels in space towards Mercury which it will reach by 2025.
+It will orbit the planet to solve mysteries about Mercury.
+It also will hopefully reveal questions like how planetary systems form.

-Venus - named after the Roman goddess of beauty - is also knows the evening or morning star.
+Venus - named after the Roman goddess of beauty - is also known as the evening or morning star.
 Yellow clouds made of sulfur and sulfuric acid cover the entire planet causing light to reflect off the surface.

 Many missions have been conducted about Venus but many questions remain.
-The Soviet Union successfully landed eight spacecraft on Venus in the 70s and 80s which cleared many mysteries.
+The Soviet Union successfully landed eight space probes on Venus during the 1970s and 1980s.

 Everything one ever knows is here.
-The only place where life is known to currently exist.
-Earth is 70% water.
+This is the only place where life is known to currently exist.
+Most of the Earth's surface (about 70%) is covered with water.

-Mars, the most likely candidate for a future human habitat, has huge storms that occur every now and then and cover the entire planet!
+Mars, the most likely candidate for a future human habitat, is affected by huge dust storms that occur every now and then and cover the entire planet!

 Mars is very cold and dry but water exists in form of ice at the North and South poles.
 The surface of Mars has many craters, deep valleys and volcanoes.